caminf/LuxuryTravelAppUXD/README.md

-# Proyecto Plantitas UXD (WIP)
+# Proyecto LuxuryTravelApp UXD (WIP)

-User experience study for Plantitas App interior plants health care and search mobile application
+User experience study for Luxury Travel App social network for travelers with an emphasis on luxurious places

 ## Index